jlguenego/algol/README.md

 # Algol Tutorial

-Tutorial for ALGOL 68.
+Tutorial for ALGOL 68 (ALGOrithmic Language).
 We use the Algol 68 Genie compiler.

 All the examples are located in the `examples` directory.